Skip to main content Skip to office menu Skip to footer

 Effective date.

-A properly completed application is effective on the day it is reviewed and certified by the secretary of state.
+A properly completed application is effective on the day it is certified by the secretary of state.

 Subp.
 9.